-Meet Dr. Brendan Irwin
+Dr. Brendan Irwin

 Dr. Brendan Irwin is an experienced chiropractor with over a decade in private practice, associate roles, and multidisciplinary care.
-He holds a Doctor of Chiropractic, a Master’s in Exercise and Sport Science, and a Bachelor’s in Human Biology from the University of Western States, as well as a Bachelor’s in Kinesiology from California State University, Fresno.
-Dr. Brendan specializes in soft tissue techniques and rehabilitation for diverse populations, including athletes and chronically ill patients.
-Outside of work, he enjoys skiing, mountain biking, and spending time with his family and two dogs.
+He holds a Doctorate of Chiropractic, a Master's in Exercise and Sport Science, and a Bachelor's in Human Biology from the University of Western States, as well as a Bachelor's in Kinesiology from California State University, Fresno.

 Meet Jeannie